Center versus periphery: Origin

 This theory was postulated by Yanagita Kunio to explain the existence of some words in cultural centers, such as the capital of Japan, during various stages of the nation's history, and the lack of those such words in non-cultural centers.
 It is not certain if his postulate was the first to describe such cultural patterns in general; or merely with respect to language.

 Example

-One phenomenon the theory attempts to explain, for example, is the Japanese word for snail, particularly prior to the Meiji period.
+One phenomenon the theory attempts to explain, for example, is the Japanese word for snail, particularly before the Meiji period.
 In Kyoto, the capital of Japan around the time of the Edo period, there were as many as four different words for snail: dedemushi (ででむし), maimai (まいまい), katatsumuri (かたつむり), and tsuburi (つぶり).
 In the areas outside the capital, not all of these words existed.
 As one traveled farther from the capital, the number of synonyms employed decreased.
 In the farthest reaches of Japan in the North and the South, typically only one word for "snail" was used.
-Coincidentally, often the same single word existed in both places (in this case tsuburi (つぶり)), despite the great distance between the regions.
-Some linguists have taken this existence of some words in the farthest regions from cultural centers as an indication of the age of certain of these words.
+Coincidentally, the same single word existed in both places (in this case tsuburi (つぶり)), despite the great distance between the regions.
+Some linguists have taken this existence of various words in the farthest regions from cultural centers as an indication of the age of certain of these words.